 If you must wait for dental care after sustaining a dental injury, there are several steps for you to follow.
 Make sure to make as little contact as possible with the damaged tooth.
 You can try to put the tooth back in the socket, biting down on damp gauze or tea bag.
 It is critical that you do not swallow your tooth.

 Of course, often times, problems are not as simple as dealing with a broken or missing tooth.
 As a matter of fact, you may find you are experiencing unbearable pain from an abscess.
 Or, maybe you are not even sure where the pain or problem is in your mouth.
 Remember, you don’t have to wait for normal business hours to address a dental emergency.
-Even if your dentist is closed, give the practice of Joseph M. Boesch, DDS a call.
+Even if your emergency dentist is closed, give the practice of Joseph M. Boesch, DDS a call.